Loltolo-Lesapiti/Bookstore/README.md

-# Bookstore: Use Redux in React components.
+# Bookstore: connect to API

 In this milestone of the Bookstore app project.
-I used Redux store to display books and added some UI elements to my components to make them dispatch actions.
-A user can add and can also remove a book on button click.
+I refactor the Bookstore projects code to use Bookstore API to Add and Remove a book.

 ## Built with